96boards/documentation/consumer/hikey970/installation/README.md

 ## Methods of Installation

-In most cases, you will be presented with two options when installing your new operating system onto your Board X:
+In most cases, you will be presented with two options when installing your new operating system onto your HiKey970:

 - SD Card Method
 - Fastboot Method